 Will I be charged anything if I accept my HCP?

-With a Home Care Package some providers will charge you a daily fee, which is equal to 17.5% of the full aged pension, at Let’s Get Care we don’t charge the daily fee.
-If you aren’t on the Full Pension, the Government may require you to pay an Income Tested Fee.
+With a Home Care Package some providers will charge you a daily fee.
+At Let’s Get Care we don’t charge the daily fee.
+If you are on the part pension or a self-funded retiree the Government may require you to pay an Income Tested Fee.
 It’s good to do this calculation before accepting the Package, you can find an estimator here: https://www.myagedcare.gov.au/estimate-fees-for-aged-care-services